Social and Recreation Programs

 AuSM Social and Recreation Fun

-On these pages, you’ll find options for fall and winter activities designed to meet the needs of youth and adults with autism.
+On these pages, you’ll find options for spring and summer activities designed to meet the needs of youth and adults with autism.
 We celebrate individuals with autism by continuing to offer a welcoming place to learn, access services, and develop skills for navigating emotions, information, and life.
 Keep connected with AuSM and this amazing community by joining us for a class or a sensory-friendly event.

 COVID Safety Plan